 - your vehicle is used exclusively on private property and needs to be moved to another location

-- your vehicle is permanent living accommodation, e.g. a caravan or motorised van, and needs to move to a new site
+- your vehicle is permanent living accommodation (for example, a caravan or motorised van, and needs to move to a new site)

 - your vehicle is being used for display purposes, in conjunction with raffle ticket sales for a charitable organisation

-- your vehicle is being used in a procession, e.g. a parade/festival
+- your vehicle is being used in a procession (for example, a parade/festival)

 You can get a fine for not having a permit.
 Refunds are not given on expired permits.

-- safety certificate/COI certificate (including road testing as part of a safety certificate/COI inspection)
+- a safety certificate or a certificate of inspection (COI) (including road testing as part of a safety certificate/COI)

-- written-off vehicle inspection (allowed for repairable write-offs only)
+- a written-off vehicle inspection (WOVI) (repairable write-offs only)

-- surrogate identification number/s stamped on the vehicle.
+- a surrogate identification number/s to be stamped on the vehicle

 You must not stop anywhere else on your journey.